s3rb31/Nethack.us-RobotMaze-RCE/README.md

 ```

 **Step-by-step:**
-1. Connects to the server.
+1. Connects to the server
-2. Reads the maze data.
+2. Reads the maze data
-3. Parses the maze into a 2D grid.
+3. Parses the maze into a 2D grid
-4. Solves it from starting point `(0, 1)`.
+4. Solves it from starting point `(0, 1)`
-5. Sends the movement string to the server.
+5. Sends the movement string to the server
-6. Reads additional response data.
+6. Reads additional response data
-7. Sends the shellcode payload.
+7. Sends the shellcode payload
-8. Prepares to connect to the shell (commented out).
+8. Prepares to connect to the shell